andrewdavidmackenzie/pigg/CONTRIBUTING.md

 * Commenting on existing issues for bugs, enhacements, new features roadmap, etc.
 * Code contributions via a PR, that describes what the PR brings

+## Raspberry Pi Expertise
+We started this project, mainly as a learning exercise related to using rust, iced and rppal on Raspberry Pi hardware.

+We are not Raspberry Pi hardware experts, and we still have a lot to learn about the many advanced uses of GPIO on Raspberry Pi, functionality such as I2C buses, SPI, UART, DPI etc.

+We are particularly interested in contributions from experts in the Pi hardware and how to configure and use those hardware functionalities, and how to connect them to a GUI experience in interesting and useful ways.

+So, if you are knowledgeable in use of specific Pi hardware features beyond simple Input/Output, please give `pigg` a try, be patient with us as the first releases will be very simple and limited in functionality, and help us improve it, in any of the ways of contributing listed above!

+## Code Contribution Workflow
 The code contribution workflow is just standard:
 * Fork the repo
 * Modify or add to the code